Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: Sku model definition needs to follow [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md) and can contain only a certain set of properties as described in the message.

-**Why the rule is important**: Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md) this rule is enforced.
+**Why the rule is important**: Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md).

 **How to fix the violation**: Update the sku model definition.